ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 ## Liaison statement to 3GPP

-It is propose to send a liaison statement to 3GPP for the following reasons:
+It is proposed to send a liaison statement to 3GPP for the following reasons:

 * To provide them with a status of STL2018